7 Chapter 5: Item Serials

 Equipment | Shields, grenades, class mods, gadgets |

-This means two serials with different “type characters” might represent the same category of item, and vice versa.
+This means two serials with different third characters might represent the same category of item.
 Always determine type from the bitstream, not the character.

 BL4 uses two distinct token structures, distinguished by the first token after the 7-bit magic header: